So you want to do the 48 Hour Film Project with Discordian Films…

 - We’ve been known to enter different 48’s.
 We’ve entered DC, Baltimore, and Richmond, as well as some of the special 48’s and related competitions.
 Keep an eye on the Facebook group for announcements on the competitions we’ll enter.

 - Show up on Friday night at the brainstorming session.
 This is important, especially if you haven’t worked with us before.
 (If you’re a veteran of several of our 48’s, or I’ve worked with you on some other project, this is not required.)
-It helps for us to have the team be able to see what you look like, get a good view of your abilities, ask you what you’re willing to do (we don’t ask for anything terrible, but we do occasionally ask you to sing).
+It helps for us to have the team be able to see what you look like, get a good idea of your abilities, ask you what you’re willing to do (we don’t ask for anything terrible, but we may occasionally ask you to sing).

 - We’ve occasionally had people we haven’t worked with drop out on Saturday morning.
 It’s left us shy about giving major roles to newcomers who were not present Friday.
 At this point, I’m making it a standing policy that I will not cast as leads people who don’t show up on Friday who I have not worked with.
 My apologies for this, but Saturday is stressful enough, so I want to reduce the chances that I’ll have to make a last-minute casting change for a major role.